 Deductions for tax purposes are granted if the expenses meet the criteria for allowable deductions.
 Allowable deductions are expenses incurred wholly, exclusively, necessarily, and reasonably in the production of taxable income

-NHF contributions, National Health Insurance Scheme contributions, life assurance premiums, national pension scheme contributions, and gratuities are deductible.
+NHF contributions, National Health Insurance Scheme contributions, life assurance premiums (not including deferred annuities), national pension scheme contributions, and gratuities are deductible.

 Mortgage or other loan interest relating to owner-occupied accommodations is deductible from employment compensation.

 Donations made to research centres are deductible, subject to a maximum of 10% of an individual's taxable income.

 Relief for life insurance premiums (not including deferred annuities) for the taxpayer and the taxpayer's spouse is restricted to the actual premium paid to an insurance company by the individual during the year preceding the year of assessment.

 There is no blanket or standard deduction for expenses.

 |Consolidated relief allowance||Higher of NGN 200,000 or 1% of gross income plus 20% of gross income *|